Reuven Rivlin

-Reuven "Ruvi" Rivlin (רְאוּבֵן "רוּבִי" רִיבְלִין [ʁeʔuˈven ʁivˈlin]; born 9 September 1939) is an Israeli politician and lawyer who served as the tenth president of Israel between 2014 and 2021.
+Reuven "Ruvi" Rivlin (רְאוּבֵן "רוּבִי" רִיבְלִין [ʁeʔuˈven ʁivˈlin]; born 9 September 1939) is an Israeli politician and lawyer who served as the president of Israel between 2014 and 2021.
 He is a member of the Likud party.
 Rivlin was Minister of Communications from 2001 to 2003, and subsequently served as Speaker of the Knesset from 2003 to 2006 and 2009 to 2013.
 On 10 June 2014, he was elected President of Israel.
 His term ended on 7 July 2021.

 Rivlin argues for a Greater Israel that would embrace all people and give the Palestinians of the West Bank and Gaza full Israeli citizenship.
 He is also a strong supporter of minority rights, particularly for Arab Israelis.
 He supports the one-state solution to the Israeli–Palestinian conflict.

 Early life

 Reuven Rivlin was born in Jerusalem during the Mandate era to the Rivlin family, which has lived in Jerusalem since 1809.
 He is a descendant of students of the Vilna Gaon.
 His parents were Rachel "Ray" Rivlin and Yosef Yoel Rivlin.
 Yosef created the first Hebrew edition of the Quran and was a candidate for president of Israel in 1957 before withdrawing in favor of the incumbent Yitzhak Ben-Zvi.

 Rivlin attended Gymnasia Rehavia high school, and served in the Intelligence Corps of the Israel Defense Forces.
 During the Six-Day War, he fought with the Jerusalem Brigade and accompanied the Paratroopers Brigade as an intelligence officer.
 After military service, he studied law at the Hebrew University of Jerusalem.

 Before entering politics, Rivlin served as legal advisor of the Beitar Jerusalem Sports Association, manager of the Beitar football team, and chairman of the association; member of the Jerusalem City Council; member of the El Al Board; Chairman of the Israel Institute for Occupational Safety and Hygiene; a board member of the Khan Theater, and board member of the Israel Museum.